Purpose of these procedures

 - advise the discloser of any orders or directions that may affect disclosure of information; and

-- advise the discloser that they might consider seeking their own independent legal advice on the impact of the PID Act and their rights and responsibilities.
+- advise the discloser that they should seek their own independent legal advice on the impact of the PID Act and their rights and responsibilities.

 Step 3: Ask the discloser for consent to investigate